sprucelabsai/spruce-documentation/src/pages/concepts/views/navigation.md

 ## Navigation

-The navigation is rendered in the Control Bar.
-The Control Bar
+The `NavigationViewController` is rendered in the `Control Bar`.
+You don't have any control over the `Control Bar`, but you have full control over the `NavigationViewController`.

+### Rendering custom navigation

+### Redirecting when clicking navigation